devpro/computer-setup/docs/ps1-emulation.md

 Original disks can be saved as iso files on hard drive disks, with free tools like [BurnAware](https://www.burnaware.com/).
 You may have issues with missing SBI files, you can find them at [psxdatacenter.com](http://psxdatacenter.com/sbifiles.html).

 ## Memory cards

+Making a back-up of game saves in memory cards is not intended but there are ways to do it.

+One solution is to use a PS2 console with a preinstalled Free Memory Card Boot (see [PS2 emulation](ps2-emulation.md)).

+Files copied with copy can then be transferred to a PS1 memory card (mcd) with [memcardrex]([http://www.csclub.uwaterloo.ca:11068/mymc/](https://github.com/ShendoXT/memcardrex)).
+The save can then be transferred to DuckStation memory file from DuckStation.

 ## Games